Decoherence-free subspaces in the noisy dynamics of discrete-step quantum walks in a photonic lattice: Bulk noisy dynamics

 The time evolution of light pulses follows the set of coupled equations~\cite{Regensburger2011}:

 where $\alpha_{n}^{m}$ and $\beta_{n}^{m}$ describe the complex amplitude of the pulses in the long and short rings, respectively, at time step $m$ and lattice site $n$.
+The coupling angles $\theta_{m}$ and the phases $\varphi_{m}$ introduced by a phase modulator in the $\alpha$ ring can be dynamically modulated electronically.
+The modulated phase $\varphi_{m}$ alternates between $+\varphi$ and $-\varphi$ at odd and even time steps.
+Its value allows engineering the band structure of the lattice with flexibility~\cite{Wimmer2017, ye_reconfigurable_2023}.
+When discussing the theoretical model below, we keep the general form of the lattice model with $\varphi_{m}$.
+In most of the experiments, its value will be equal to zero; only in the final part of this work, when considering flat band models with topological edge states, we will implement a lattice with $\varphi_{m}\neq 0$.

-The coupling angles $\theta_{m}$ and the phases $\phi_{m}$ introduced by a phase modulator in the long ring can be dynamically modulated electronically.
-The evolution of an initial state $|\psi_0\rangle$ at time step $m$ is expressed as $|\psi_m\rangle= \hat{U}_m\ldots \hat{U}_0|\psi_0\rangle$, where $\hat{U}_j(k)$ denotes the evolution operator constructed from Eq.~\eqref{eq:BasicEq} at time $j$.
-For periodic protocols, one can describe the stroboscopic dynamics at times corresponding to the driving period by using the Floquet operator $\hat{U}_{F}=\hat{U}_T\ldots \hat{U}_1$, where $T$ is the number of steps in a period of the driving protocol.
+The evolution of an initial state $|\psi_0\rangle$ at time step $m$ is expressed as $|\psi_m\rangle= \hat{U}_m\ldots \hat{U}_0|\psi_0\rangle$, where $\hat{U}_j$ denotes the evolution operator at time $j$.
+Because each lattice site has two components, the $\alpha$ and $\beta$ sublattice sites, the evolution operator $\hat{U}_j$ is a $2N\times 2N$ matrix.
+However, for the bulk dynamics one can perform a Fourier transform of Eq.~\eqref{eq:BasicEq} to momentum representation and reduce $\hat{U}_j$ to a $2 \times 2$ matrix with its explicit form given in Appendix~\ref{sec:Appendix1}.
+For periodic protocols (i.e., when $\theta_m$ varies periodically), one can describe the stroboscopic dynamics at times corresponding to the driving period by using the Floquet operator $\hat{U}_{F}=\hat{U}_T\ldots \hat{U}_1$, where $T$ is the number of steps in a period of the driving protocol.